DSXiangLi/DecryptPrompt/README.md

 - C3: Zero-shot Text-to-SQL with ChatGPT
 - SQL-PALM: IMPROVED LARGE LANGUAGE MODEL ADAPTATION FOR TEXT-TO-SQL
 - MIGA: A Unified Multi-task Generation Framework for Conversational Text-to-SQL
+- RESDSQL: Decoupling Schema Linking and Skeleton Parsing for Text-to-SQL
+- Few-shot Text-to-SQL Translation using Structure and Content Prompt Learning
+- Can LLM Already Serve as A Database Interface?
+A BIg Bench for Large-Scale Database Grounded Text-to-SQL

 ### 降低模型幻觉 (reliability)
 - Trusting Your Evidence: Hallucinate Less with Context-aware Decoding  :star: